The ABCs of Mental Health

 • Ensuring that the initiatives are based on a solid scientific foundation through continuous research and evaluation.

 Mental health is more than just the absence of mental health problems.
-Mental health is also a sense of belonging, having a reason to get up in the morning, and being able to contribute with and to something beyond oneself.
+Mental health is also about having a sense of belonging, a reason to get up in the morning, and being able to contribute with and to something beyond oneself.

-The ABCs of Mental Health partnership works to find the best ways to cooperate, create initiatives, and communicate to promote mental health in the population.
-The initiatives do not follow a standardized model but are developed in cooperation between the local governments, organizations and associations involved - and in cooperation with the citizens.
-The initiatives are continuously updated and adapted on a research-based foundation.
+The ABCs of Mental Health partnership works to find the best ways to collaborate, create initiatives, and communicate to promote mental health in the population.
+The initiatives do not follow a standardized manual but follow some overall principles and are developed in collaboration between the local municipalities, organizations, and associations involved - and in collaboration with the citizens.
+The initiatives are continuously being updated and adapted based on a research-based foundation.

 Click here to find more information about the ABCs of Mental Health (in Danish).